 authorize payment; and

-ensure that a copy of the Form VR2011, Reader Services Log, is placed in the customer's case file.
+ensure that a copy of the Form VR2011, Reader Services Log, and invoice is placed in the customer's case file.

 Note: If reader services are not approved contracted services offered through the training program, or if comparable benefits are not available, the provider must be set up as a vendor in ReHabWorks (RHW) and paid directly.